-Choosing a bug out location in a small town will make you dependent on some form of local infrastructure while picking an isolated retreat will require for you to be completely self-sufficient and self-contained.
+Choosing a bug-out location in a small town will make you dependent on some form of local infrastructure while picking an isolated retreat will require you to be completely self-sufficient and self-contained.

 Before you pick out the ideal bug-out locations, there are things you should consider, such as:

 - Physical handicaps